Want to walk out onto the Colosseum arena floor?

 I am often asked if it's "worth" taking a tour, of just about anything.

-If a private tour is not for you, I also suggest a small group tour with an outside tour company.
+If a private tour is not for you, I also suggest a small group tour.

-Usually when you book a tour of the Colosseum arena and/or underground with an outside tour company, you get a complete tour not just of these special areas but also of the Colosseum itself, plus parts of the Palatine Hill/Roman Forum.
+Usually when you book a tour of the Colosseum arena and/or underground, you get a complete tour not just of these special areas but also of the Colosseum itself, plus parts of the Palatine Hill/Roman Forum.

 When you arrive at the Colosseum from the metro and exit the metro station, you will need to walk to the opposite side of the Colosseum to the one you see facing you.